LiveGameDesign/LiveGameDesign.github.io/partners.md

 * [Firebrush Studios]

 ## Participating Businesses
-Please let us know if you are interested in joining!
+Please let us know if you are interested in participating!
 * [IC3D Media]
 * [Ludomotion]
 * [Firebrush Studios]